What does Bipolar really mean?

 Literally, the word “bipolar” has two parts.
 The prefix “bi-” means two and the word “polar” refers to extreme ends of a range that are opposite in nature.

 Someone with bipolar disorder experiences strong emotions in the range of extreme happiness to extreme sadness.
 The episodes of happiness are called “Manic” and the episodes of intense sadness are called “depression.”
+Someone living with bipolar disorder could also experience hypomania.

 It is normal to feel sad sometimes and happy other times.
 However, someone who is bipolar experiences intense symptoms that interrupt their daily life and can be detrimental to healthy interpersonal relationships.
 People with bipolar disorder have a hard time regulating their emotions during each episode and cannot simply “be positive” during depression episodes or “calm down” during manic episodes.